ibm-cloud-docs/codeengine/configmap-secret.md

             ibmcloud ce secret create --name mysecretmsg2  --from-file TARGET
             ```
             {: pre}

-**Back to far left**

-When creating (or updating) a secret from a file, the format must be `--from-file FILE` or `--from-file KEY=FILE`.
-In {{site.data.keyword.codeengineshort}}, when using a file to specify secret values, *all* of the contents within the file is the value for the key-value pair.
-When using the option format of `--from-file KEY=FILE` the `KEY` is name of the environment variable that is known to your job or app.
-When using the option format of `--fromfile FILE`,  where `FILE` is the name of the environment variable that is known to your job or app.
-{: important}

 2. Now that secrets are created, use the `secret list` command to list all secrets in your project or use the `secret get` command to display details about a specific secret.
 For example: